DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 </mat-sidenav-container>
 ```

 Add the associated CSS below in app.component.css.
+Be sure to use 100vh height for the sidenav directives and our feature container so that the background will extend to fill the screen regardless of the content size.

 ```css
 mat-sidenav-container, mat-sidenav-content, mat-sidenav {